White Bear Lake Area High School: Area Learning Center

-Planned Merger
+Merger

-On November 9, 2019, voters in the White Bear Lake School District approved a plan that would make changes to the buildings in the district.
-The project included expanding North Campus for it to become the district's only high school.
-South Campus would become the new location of Sunrise Park Middle School, one of two middle schools in the district.
-Construction for this merger is in progress, and is projected to be completed during the 2024–25 school year.
+On November 9, 2019, with a 57.4 positive vote, voters in the White Bear Lake School District approved a plan to provide renovations and construction to make changes to facilities in the district.
+The project included expanding the former North Campus for it to become the district's only high school.
+The former South Campus would be repurposed as a middle school as Sunrise Park Middle School will relocate and open in 2024 as Mariner Middle School.
+Construction for this merger was completed for the opening of the 2024–25 school year.

+Curriculum

+Through the Minnesota state Post Secondary Enrollment Options (PSEO) program, students are eligible to take classes at state colleges and universities.

 Athletics

+Basketball

+White Bear Lake High School won the Boys' Basketball State Championship in 1984 & 1985, with an undefeated record of 52-0.
+The head coach was Jim Galvin.
+WBL also made it to state in 1995, after defeating Mounds View in a thrilling 3-overtime game during the Section Championship, 80-78.
+They went on to lose in the 1st round to eventual State Champion Minneapolis North, who was led by Khalid El-Amin.
+WBL also made State Tournament appearances in 2000, and most recently 2023, losing to eventual State Champion Wayzata in the 1st round.
+The '23 group did go on to win the Consolation Championship.

 Football

 White Bear High School won the Minnesota State Class AA Football Championship in 1976.
 The team posted a 12–0 record and finished the season with a 14–13 overtime win over Cloquet.
 The team held opponents to an average of less than one touchdown per game.
-As the only undefeated large school class (AA) football team in Minnesota, the 1976 Bears received a ranking of No. 17th in the Nation.
+As the only undefeated large school class (AA) football team in Minnesota, the 1976 Bears received a ranking of No. 17th in the nation.